JAndrassy/Regulator/README.md

 * BattSett.ino - SunSpec Modbus storage control
 * SusCalib.ino - at 9 am sends 'calibration disable' for 3 hours
 * Balboa.ino - defers hot tub heating if overall household consumption exceeds PV inverter's limit
+* WemoInsight.ino - functions to access Belkin WiFi switch.
+Can be used as an alternative to ConsumptionMeter.ino.

 ### Web interface